Oregon Coast Road Trip Itinerary

 3. Ecola State Park

-Do all the hikes.
+While on your Oregon coast road trip, do all the hikes.
 Or really, any that you can.
-Verdant forests, peeks out at the ocean, and a bit of a workout, that’s what you’ll get at Ecola State Park.
-You could spend the day roaming the trails here.
+Verdant forests, peeks out to the ocean, and a bit of a workout—that’s what you’ll get at Ecola State Park.

-Clatsop, Cresent and Indians Beach trails are all 1-2.5 miles each and would keep you quite busy!
+Clatsop, Cresent and Indians Beach trails are all 1-2.5 miles each and would keep you quite busy for a day!

 READ MORE: Your Guide to Ecola State Park on the Oregon Coast